richelbilderbeek/cicone/README.md

 One day, there is a gay prince coming.
 He immediently didn't really find White attractive, but he really needed som love in his life.
 He thus made a move and slowly slowly they actually fell in love.
+So cute.

 and they lived happily ever after.